• Home

 • He will appear to be like God, but he isn't.

-• There will be the appearance of wisdom, hope and answers in tough time, it's all deception.
+• There will be the appearance of wisdom, hope, and answers in tough times; it's all deception.

-The saints in the end times can't get be shortsighted.
-That's us.
-They need to maintain a faith; having clear vision of what's really happening.
+The saints in the end times can't be shortsighted.
+That’s us.
+They need to maintain faith and have a clear vision of what's really happening.
 They need to walk by faith, not by sight.
+Anyone in the church age is in the end times.
+Where John’s age was closer to the beginning of the end, we seem to be closer to the end of the end!

 As we look at this, we can see the contrast.